 Some individuals are covered through state financed insurance because they fail to meet the eligibility requirements for Medicaid.
-Some states however offer state financed health insurance to those individuals who cannot afford private health insurance plans.
-State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a variety of drug treatment facilities around the country.
-State financed insurance other than Medicaid may cover both inpatient or outpatient substance abuse rehabilitation providers.
-To find out which rehab facilities will accept state financed insurance, consult a drug treatment specialist.
+Some states however offer state financed health insurance to those who cannot afford private health insurance.
+State financed health insurance programs will sometimes cover the costs associated with substance abuse treatment at a wide variety of drug and alcohol rehab centers around the country.
+State financed insurance other than Medicaid may cover both outpatient or inpatient substance abuse rehabilitation providers.
+To find out which rehabilitation programs will accept state financed insurance, speak with a drug treatment professional.

-When an individual is addicted to drugs or alcohol and is looking for help, there are many effective drug or alcohol rehab programs accept private health insurance.
-Whereas some outpatient and short term programs accept private health insurance, far more effective substance abuse rehab programs which provide an inpatient or residential stay for at least 90 days are also an available option.
-These programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to paying for a drug rehabilitation facility.
-For more information, consult with a treatment professional at a drug or alcohol rehabilitation center in your area to find out which services your private health insurance will cover.
+If an individual is addicted to drugs or alcohol and is looking for help, many effective drug or alcohol rehab facilities accept private health insurance.
+Whereas some outpatient and short term rehab facilities accept private health insurance, far more effective substance abuse rehab centers which provide an inpatient or residential stay for at least 90 days are also an available option.
+These programs which accept private health insurance can differ in terms of treatment curriculum, but those clients who are covered by private health insurance are fortunate enough to have financial assistance when it comes to attending a drug rehabilitation facility.
+For more information, consult with a treatment professional at a substance abuse rehab program in your area to see which services your private health insurance will cover.